United Arab Emirates foreign aid: Pakistan

 Over 44 years Pakistan has been a receiver of UAE aid through development and humanitarian programs costing US$320 million.
 Crucial contributors were the Abu Dhabi Fund for Development and Khalifa bin Zayed Al Nahyan Foundation.
 In addition to reconstructing infrastructure, there has been a partnership with the Bill and Melinda Gates Foundations of delivering and provisioning 20,000 vaccines for Pakistani children against measles and polio.

 Syria

 The UAE has provided US$583 million in response to assisting the 1.5 million internally displaced people both in Syria and in host countries for refugees.
 The UAE has guaranteed US$460 million during all three International Humanitarian Pledging Conferences for Syria held in Kuwait.
 UAE aid delivered to Syria is through different organizations such as the UN, UNICEF, UNHCR, WFP and WHO.
-Humanitarian projects inside Syria cost US$67.8 million, while the largest project received US$15.6 million towards the Syria Recovery Trust that provides necessary supplies such as water, food, medical care and energy.
+Humanitarian projects inside Syria cost US$67.8 million, while the largest project received US$15.6 million towards the Syria Recovery Trust Fund that provides necessary supplies such as water, food, medical care and energy.
 Additionally, the Abu Dhabi Fund for Development provided food assistance to IDPs as well as Palestinian refugees in Syria.
 Another project funded was to support the nutrition of children under the age of five and nourishing pregnant women inside Syria.